 These will be valid from the date the licence is authorised by Fife Council and will remain in force for up to 5 years as per the application.

-Please return your completed application form, any documents required and a cheque made payable to 'Fife Council' to cover the fee, to Trading Standards Team, Economy, Planning & Employability Services, Kingdom House, Kingdom Avenue, Glenrothes, KY7 5LY or pay online at www.fifedirect.org.uk - go to £ Pay section.
+Please return your completed application form with any relevant documents to Trading Standards Team, Economy, Planning & Employability Services, Kingdom House, Kingdom Avenue, Glenrothes, KY7 5LY.

 There are restrictions on the dates when fireworks can be sold:

 - 15 October to 10 November.

 - On the 1st day of the Chinese New Year and the three days immediately preceding it.

 - On the day of Diwali and the three days immediately preceding it.

 If you are planning to sell fireworks outside these periods of the year, you may also need a Licence under the Fireworks Regulations 2004.

 Please note: the onus to renew any existing registration or licence before it expires is the responsibility of the person who submitted the original application for a registration or licence.

 No reminder letter to renew a licence will be issued by Fife Council.